 (UPDATE 5/20/20: The Mayor also sponsored an amendment to the rules regarding coach houses and inlaw apartments which can be found on the City’s legislative website)

 The “Fair Term for Renewals” isn’t all bad.
 The relocation fee is a bit ridiculous, but at least it is not the pumped up, silly $10,600 number that was developed as a way to punish banks in the Keep Chicago Renting Ordinance in the wake of the foreclosure crisis.

-As for the second proposal from the Mayor, this is not a good way to get the system back up to speed.
+As for the second proposal from the Mayor, this may not be the best way to get the system back up to speed.
+It does force landlords and tenants to talk, so that’s not bad.
 Right now, I can only imagine the massive delays in the system once we “open up”.
 There are already eviction cases in the system that date back to December and January (and earlier).
 There are even more that will be filed once there is an opportunity.
 Supposedly, the 7 day cooling off period will apply to evictions already filed and notices already served.
 Will those cases need to be dismissed and re-filed?
 Oh my word!
 You can’t be serious.